ACTOMtoolbox/Linux/README.md

 xhost +
 ```

-X11 is also the main reason why code doesn't work on Windows and Mac as they have different display settings.
+This is also the main reason why this specific code doesn't work on Windows and Mac as they have different display settings, a workaround is in deveopment.